OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

 The ``STATE`` column should display ``rdy``.

 Next we can connect to the Sunstone UI on the Front-end.
-On the control node or any other machine with connectivity to the Front-end node, point your browser to ``<Front-end IP>:2616``, in this case ``http://172.20.0.10:2616``.
+On any machine with connectivity to the Front-end node, point your browser to ``<Front-end IP>:2616``, in this case ``http://172.20.0.10:2616``.
 You should be greeted with the Sunstone login screen:

 .. image:: ../../images/sunstone_login_dark.png
    :align: center